 Ms. Rankin has performed throughout the United States and in Hungary as a chamber musician, accompanist and soloist.
 She has appeared in live performances on Hartford television and WNYC radio.
 She has been a soloist with the Little Orchestra Society of New York, the Hartford Symphony, the Connecticut Symphony, the Susquehanna Symphony, the Mannes College Orchestra, The Lone Tree Symphony Orchestra, and others.
 In Denver she collaborates frequently with singers and members of the Colorado Symphony Orchestra.
 She has premiered works of living composers such as Peter Pindar Stearns, Shulamit Ran, and Virginia Samuel.

 In 2001, with an assisting grant from Bread For the Journey, Ms Rankin founded Upbeat Colorado, a Colorado based 501(c) 3 non profit.
 Upbeat Colorado brings outreach concerts into schools, daycare centers, hospitals, retirement homes, churches, coffee houses, and other places in the community.
-In 2015 Upbeat Colorado added to its mission of outreach by providing scholarships for music lessons to low income students to receive high quality music education.
+In 2015 Upbeat Colorado added to its mission of outreach by providing scholarships for music lessons to students from low income families to receive high quality music education.

 Ms Rankin is also a co-founder of El Sistema Colorado in Denver.